Skip to content

 • Options panel (state 2): implemented for core sliders + controls workflow.

-• Implemented: SFX/music/detail/mouse sliders, UI info toggle, controls entry and interactive rebinding flow.
+• Implemented: SFX/music/detail/mouse sliders, UI info toggle, display config editing, controls entry and interactive rebinding flow.
+Zig now routes Options/Controls navigation through the native 300 ms panel close timeline before dispatching Back or Controls actions.

 • Statistics hub (state 4): implemented with child panels.